JGarnica22/PSlab/ATACseq_analysis/README.md

 see requeriments and steps for installation at http://homer.ucsd.edu/homer/introduction/install.html
 #### Install Homer
 ````
+#!/bin/bash
 wget <link with latest version>
 perl /USER/homer/configureHomer.pl -install
 export PATH=$PATH:/home/USER/HOMER/.//bin/
 ````

 #### Run annotatePeaks
 Firstly, you need to generate a BED file with your peaks to be annotated.
-In this case, the differntially bound peaks.
+In this case, the differentially bound peaks.

 BED files should have at minimum 6 columns (separated by TABs, additional columns will be ignored).